Google Scholar LinkedIn arXiv ResearchGate ORCID Web of Science

 Research visit at REALM, MIT (Cambridge, USA)

-Visiting Prof. Chuchu Fan's group to work on stochastic control hierarchies
+Visiting Prof. Chuchu Fan's group to work on stochastic control architectures

 Since Nov 2021